Phillip-May/snes-homebrew/README.md

 # snes-homebrew
-A collection of snes homebrew written mostly in C for the WDC 65816 C compiler.
+A collection of snes homebrew written mostly in C

-Each folder is a self contained project with a build and clean file.
-Simply run build and the resulting binary file can run directly in emulators.

-The reason that each project has it's own local copy of the libraries is so I can make drastic changes to the common libraries without breaking older projects.

-All of the programs currently use LoROM unless specified otherwirse.
+General structure is as follows

+assembly: Demo's written entirely in assembly, using arm9's fork of BASS
+LegacyWDC816CC: Old demo's written exclusively for wdc816cc
+SimpleCDemos: A collection of demo's that work across multiple different c compilers
+snes-celeste: My SNES dev 2025 Game Jam submission code

+As a starting point if you want to learn, I would suggest starting with
+SimpleCDemos/CGRAMTest
+and then either following the guide it linked except in C or looking at
+SimpleCDemos/Mode1Sprite
+for a more useful example showing backgrounds and sprites